 Are double exclamation points a sign of excitement or dismay?
-This supplement to the Connecticut Mirror, a Hartford newspaper, demonstrates the ambivalent feelings of many New Englanders toward the new conflict.
-As Mirror editors Hale and Hosmer opined in the paper’s next issue, “our belief is that the war will produce more injury than good, and that our future Elections will convince our rulers that it is unpopular.”
+This June 22, 1812 supplement to the Connecticut Mirror, a Hartford newspaper, demonstrates the ambivalent feelings of many New Englanders toward the new conflict between the United States and Great Britain.
+As Mirror editors Horatio Hale and Charles Hosmer opined in the paper’s next issue, “our belief is that the war will produce more injury than good, and that our future Elections will convince our rulers that it is unpopular.”
 And yet, now that the die was cast, it was their hope that “as Americans . . . each conflict may be crowned with success to our arms,” and that “we may be UNITED in defending our rights and honor in War.”
-In a region controlled by ardent Federalists, whose fortunes were tied to foreign trade, a war with Great Britain (the country’s greatest market and purveyor) could only result in financial ruin.
-As the war progressed, the longed for victories came, but the unity vanished.
-In 1814, representatives from the New England States met at a convention in Hartford and contemplated secession from the union.
+In a region controlled by ardent Federalists, whose fortunes were tied to foreign trade, a war with Great Britain (America’s greatest market and purveyor) could only result in financial ruin.
+As the war progressed, the longed-for victories came, but the unity vanished.
+In 1814, representatives from the New England states met at a convention in Hartford, Connecticut and contemplated secession from the Union.
 Only peace and the return of prosperity could usher in the “Era of Good Feelings.”
 So perhaps there was not much ambiguity in this broadside after all.